-In addition to KRSCP's arrangements (which can be accessed here) and the London Child Protection Procedures and Practice Guidance, Trafalgar also follows the laws and statutory guidance below:
+In addition to KRSCP's arrangements and the London Child Protection Procedures and Practice Guidance, Trafalgar also follows the laws and statutory guidance below:

-Keeping children safe in education 2023 guidance, from now on referred to as KCSiE, sets out the legal duties all schools must follow to safeguard and promote the welfare of children and young people under the age of 18 in schools and colleges.
+Keeping children safe in education 2024, from now on referred to as KCSIE, sets out the legal duties all schools must follow to safeguard and promote the welfare of children and young people under the age of 18 in schools and colleges.

-Statutory framework for the early years foundation stage 2023 sets the standards that all early years providers, such as nurseries, must meet to make sure that children learn and develop well and are kept healthy and safe.
+Statutory framework for the early years foundation stage 2024 sets the standards that all early years providers, such as nurseries, must meet to make sure that children learn and develop well and are kept healthy and safe.